ramruph/UFOs/README.md

 One drawback to this new design is that without a specific button the user error might occur with the person using the webpage not knowing how to manuever around the filtering.
 One recommendation is to incorporate a button that would update the search manually.
 Another drawback is that the dataset will not include any new sightings.
 The seconond recommendation I have for that is to incorporate an API search method to pull current monthly data to include with the table.

+The picture below would be an example of how to set up the button code:

 ![](Resources/button-click.png)